Skip to main content

 Assets that typically avoid probate include: property held in a living trust, accounts with named beneficiaries (retirement accounts, life insurance, POD/TOD accounts), jointly owned property with right of survivorship, and in some states, property held as community property with right of survivorship.

 No, having a will does not avoid probate.
 A will must be validated through probate court before assets can be distributed.
 A will tells the court who should receive assets, but the court must still supervise the process.
 To avoid probate, you need other tools like trusts or beneficiary designations.
+Use our Do I Need a Trust? tool to see if a trust is right for your situation, or set one up online with SimplyTrust.

 Simple estates typically take 6-9 months.
 Average estates take 9-18 months.
 Complex estates with disputes, multiple properties, or business interests can take 2-3 years or longer.
 Small estate procedures may be completed in as little as 1-3 months depending on the state.
+Our Estate Settlement Checklist provides a step-by-step timeline for your situation.

 Real estate can avoid probate if it's held in a living trust, owned jointly with right of survivorship, or (in some states) has a transfer-on-death deed recorded.
 Otherwise, real estate typically requires probate to transfer ownership, even if it's the only significant asset.